-The following significant agreements contain provisions entitling the counterparties to require prior approval, exercise termination, alteration or other similar rights in the event of a change of control of the company, or if the company ceases to be a UK company:
+The following significant agreements contain provisions entitling the counterparties to require prior approval, exercise termination, alteration or other similar rights in the event of a change of control of the Company, or if the Company ceases to be a UK company.

 - The Combined Aerial Target Service contract is a 20-year contract awarded to QinetiQ by the MOD on 14 December 2006.
 The terms of this contract require QinetiQ Limited to remain a UK company which is incorporated under the laws of any part of the UK, or an overseas company registered in the UK, and that at least 50% of the Board of Directors are UK nationals.
 The terms also contain change of control conditions and restricted share transfer conditions which require prior approval from HM Government if there is a material change in the ownership of QinetiQ Limited's share capital, unless the change relates to shares listed on a regulated market; "material" is defined as being 10% or more of the share capital.
 In addition, there are restrictions on transfers of shares to persons from countries appearing on the restricted list as issued by HM Government. - The Long Term Partnering Agreement (LTPA) is a 25-year contract, which QinetiQ Limited signed on 28 February 2003, to provide test, evaluation and training services to the MOD.
-This contract contains conditions under which the prior approval of HM Government is required if the contractor, QinetiQ Limited, ceases to be a subsidiary of the QinetiQ Group, except where such change in control is permitted under the Shareholders Agreement to which the MOD is a party. - The company is party to a £275m multi-currency revolving credit facility, provided by a consortium of banks, of which £65m will mature on 27 September 2024 and £210m will mature on 27 September 2025.
-Under the terms of the facility, in the event of a change of control of the company, any lender may give notice to cancel its commitment under the facility and require all outstanding amounts to be repaid.
+This contract contains conditions under which the prior approval of HM Government is required if the contractor, QinetiQ Limited, ceases to be a subsidiary of the QinetiQ Group, except where such change in control is permitted under the Shareholders Agreement to which the MOD is a party. - The Maritime Strategic Capabilities Agreement Future Arrangement contract is a 10 year contract awarded by the MOD which came into effect on 1st April 2023.
+The contract terms include a provision requiring that any change of control of QinetiQ Limited requires prior approval from HM Government (with control being defined as the ability to control the Company's affairs by reason of the holding of shares or means of voting or other powers).
+If such approval is not obtained, the MOD reserves the right to terminate the agreement. - The Group is party to funding agreements, provided by a consortium of banks: a £275m multi-currency revolving credit facility which will mature on 27 September 2025; a multi-currency floating rate term loan of £340m which has an initial term of 3 years maturing on 27 September 2025, with two one-year options to extend the final maturity to 27 September 2027; and interest rate derivative contracts over 3 and 5 years to fix the floating rate bank borrowings in line with Treasury policy.
+Under the terms of the agreements, in the event of a change of control of the Company, any lender may give notice to cancel its commitment and require all outstanding amounts to be repaid.

-The Directors' contracts contain no provisions for compensation for loss of office on a change of control of the company.
+The Directors' contracts contain no provisions for compensation for loss of office on a change of control of the Company.